Whatsapp Icon

 • There is no tax liability for the prior year's entire income.

-• The total income does not exceed the exemption limitations; however, older citizens are exempt from this criterion.
+• The total income does not exceed the exemption limits, with older citizens enjoying an exemption.

-• According to the rules of this section, taxpayers can submit a Form 13 to their Assessing Officers to obtain a certificate authorizing the payer to deduct TDS on FD at a lower rate or none at all if certain circumstances are met.
+You can also apply for a certificate authorizing the payer to deduct TDS on FD at a lower rate or none at all by submitting Form 13 to your Assessing Officer if certain conditions are met.

 Disclaimer: